plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 ## IO.IFileSystemEntry
 Abstraction interface for common functionallity of a file and a directory.

+## IO.DCNames
+Internally used to serialize the MemoryFS

 ## IO.FileSystem
 Provides filesystem IO related convenience APIs.